 Pieter-Adriaan Stofberg graduated with a BMus performance degree at the University of Cape Town under Marian Lewin in 2013.
 In 2012 and 2013 he received the Stephanie Grannet Memorial prize from the South African College of Music (UCT).
 In June of 2014 he passed the Licentiate of the Trinity College London (LTCL) and finished his Post-Graduate Certificate in Education.
-He is currently busy with his MMus in teaching methodology at Stellenbosch University under Dr Anzél Gerber.
+In March 2017 he received his MMus in teaching methodology at Stellenbosch University under Dr Anzél Gerber.

-Mariëtte Schumann (Prep and Senior school: Flute and Violin, Prep School String Orchestra)
+Mariëtte Schumann (Prep and Senior School: Flute and Violin)

 Mariëtte Schumann was born in Cape Town and matriculated from Bloemhof Girls’ High School in Stellenbosch.
 She continued her violin and flute studies at Stellenbosch University with Eric Rycroft and Eva Tamassy where she received her Licentiate in Music Performance for both instruments.
 Working at what is now known as Artscape, she was a member of the CAPAB Orchestra for eleven years, including the amalgamated Cape Philharmonic Orchestra, where she had further lessons with Thomas Moore and Jurgen Schwietering.
 From 1990 till 1992 she was an English teacher at the Berlitz Language School in Vienna, Austria.
 She started teaching at Eikestad Primary in 2008 and is now the organiser of the Eikestad Orchestra, teaching violin, viola and flute.
 She enjoys chamber music, plays as an ad hoc member in orchestras, and has two sons aged 14 and 16.

 Helga Hofmann van der Merwe began with piano and violin lessons at the age of 9 and 10 respectively, but violin soon became a firm favourite.
 While still at school, she appeared twice on the UNISA Roll of Honour for Outstanding Achievement in Violin.
 From an early age, she played in ensemble groups and joined the USSO (University of Stellenbosch Symphony Orchestra) at the age of 13.